niaid/niaid-design-system/nds-drupal-theme/README.md

 * Corners
     - Select one from the available options
 * Website Colors:
     - Select website base theme color.
+For more information about NDS Theme Color, please visit http://ids-theme-builder.niaid.nih.gov.s3-website-us-east-1.amazonaws.com/.

 Menus
 --------------
-In NDS Drupal Theme, primary menu is right now hardcoaded and implemented using NIAID Design System component.
+In NDS Drupal Theme, primary menu is right now hardcoded and implemented using NIAID Design System component.
 Inorder to modify this menu, please place the menu block on Primary Menu region and uncomment the {{ page.primary_meneu }} on page.html.twig file.
-The pattern for the menu is found here: nds/02-molecules/navigation/navigation-primary/_navigation-primary-main.twig.
+The pattern for the menu is found here: @nds/02-molecules/navigation/navigation-primary/_navigation-primary-main.twig.

 MAINAINERS
 --------------